synesthesia/azurescripts/README.md

 # Example scripts for working with Microsoft Graph and Azure AD

-THis repository is primarily for my own learning and should not be considered to be supported in any way.
+This repository is primarily for my own learning and should not be considered to be supported in any way.

 ## Microsoft 365 Account needed